Public Engagement

 Films

-We commissioned a series of films to detail first-hand experiences and the impacts of overcrowding, lack of green space, damp, noisy or polluted environments on respiratory illnesses, mental health, child behaviour and quality of life.
+We commissioned a series of films to detail first-hand experiences and the impacts of overcrowding, lack of green space, damp, noisy or polluted environments on respiratory illnesses, mental health, child behaviour, the school-run, and quality of life.
+The families explain the toll of living conditions on their physical and mental health in a series of films aimed at promoting change urban planning policy and practice in the UK.

 They use evidence gathered through TRUUD research and our HAUS economic modelling tool.
 See our living in unhealthy places page for the films and data behind them.